-Subsequent Events: The Fund evaluated events and transactions occuring after the balance sheet date, but before the financial statemetrs were available to be issued.
+Subsequent Events: The Fund evaluated events and transactions occurring after the balance sheet date, but before the financial statements were available to be issued on May 6, 2014.
 In February 2014, the Fund made distributions to the partners totaling \$275,520 related to interest received in the first quarter of 2014.
 No other events subsequent to December 31, 2013 required recognition in the financial statements or disclosure in the footnotes.